delisimedia/Scriptoria/README.md

 Secondarily it is also a versatile tool for reading and marking up any long-form document like books and articles.
 It has import support for EPUB files and any text you copy from the internet.
 Imported text gets automatically or manually formatted via a simple syntax system that Scriptoria recognizes.
 You can make use of all the various analytical features in the program to use it as an advanced e-reader.

+Currently Scriptoria is Windows only, and does not have mobile support.

 <div style="text-align: center;">
   <img src="screenshot.png" width="1280" height="720" alt="Screenshot">
 </div>